Phishing scams: How to protect yourself

 How to be prepared

-You are a phishing target at school, work and home.
+The most important things you can do to avoid falling victim is trust, but verify and remember: if it is too good to be true, it probably is.
 Ultimately, you are the most effective way to detect and stop phishing scams.
 Be on the look out for the following indicators to prevent stolen information:

-- Beware sketchy messages: Phishy messages may include a formal salutation, overly-friendly tone, grammatical errors, urgent requests or gimmicks.
+- Beware sketchy messages: Phishing messages may include a formal salutation, overly-friendly tone, grammatical errors, urgent requests or gimmicks.

-- Avoid opening links and attachments: Even if you know the sender, don't click on links that could direct you to a bad website.
-And do not open attachments unless you are expecting a file from someone.
+- Avoid opening links and attachments: Even if you know the sender, don't click on links that could direct you to a malicious website.
+Do not open attachments unless you are expecting a file from someone.

 - Verify the source: Check the sender's email address to make sure it's legitimate.
-If in doubt, just delete the message.
+If in doubt, contact the sender through other means, such as a known phone number.

-- Know your URL's: Don't be fooled by fake login pages.
-Phishing emails commonly include a link to a login page that looks like a WSU login page, but careful examinatiion of the website address shows that it is not authentic.
-Always use login.wayne.edu to access services like Academica, Wayne Connect, Blackboard and more.
+- Know your URLs: Don't be fooled by fake login pages.
+Phishing emails commonly include a link to a login page that looks like a WSU login page, but careful examination of the website address shows that it is not authentic.
+Always use login.wayne.edu to access services like Academica, Wayne Connect, Canvas and more.

 How to react